Systemhaus-Westfalia/adempiere-ui-gateway/README.md

   The name of the seed can be defined in `env_template.env`.
   The seed is a backup file created with psql.
   If there is a seed, but a database exists already, there will be no restore.

   This directory may also be useful when creating a backup: it can be created here, without needing to transfer it from the container to the host.
 - `postgresql/persistent_files`: directory on host used for persistency with the ZK container.
 It allows to share files bewteen the host and the ZK container.
 - *docs*: directory containing images and documents used in this README file.

-### Misc
+### Misc-Browsers to Monitor different services
 **OpenSearch Dashboard**
 ![Selection_522](https://github.com/adempiere/adempiere-ui-gateway/assets/1789408/abe548f6-0ed1-4b91-b70d-d1d0729d9600)